septentrio-gnss/Septentrio-PX4-Autopilot/docs/getting_started.md

    **Admin > Expert Control > Control Panel > Communication > COM Port Settings** (this is the default value).

-**For the mosaic-go setup, make sure the JST cable is wired correctly (since this is not a standard cable):**
+**When using a mosaic-go, make sure the JST cable is wired correctly as it is not a standard cable.
+Below is the wiring diagram.**

 <img src="hardware_setup/jst_cable.png" alt="JST Cable Diagram" width="600" />

 ### Dual Antenna

-The attitude can be computed by the receiver and provided to the autopilot based on the baseline between the main and auxiliary GNSS antennas.
+The attitude (vehicle orientation) can be computed by the receiver and provided to the autopilot based on the baseline between the main and auxiliary GNSS antennas.

 <img src="hardware_setup/multi_antenna_attitude_setup.png" alt="Multi-antenna attitude determination setup" height="300"/>